awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 1. From the left side of the dashboard, select **Account Factory** to navigate to the Account Factory network configuration page\.
 There you can see the default network settings displayed\.
 To edit, select **Edit** and view the editable version of your Account Factory network configuration settings\.

 1. You can modify the each field of the default settings as needed\.
-Choose the VPC configuration options you'd like to establish for all new Account Factory accounts that your end users may create, and enter these settings into the fields:
+Choose the VPC configuration options you'd like to establish for all new Account Factory accounts that your end users may create, and enter your settings into the fields\.
 + Choose **disabled** or **enabled** to create a public subnet in Amazon VPC\.
 By default, the internet\-accessible subnet is disallowed\.
+**Note**
+If you set the account factory VPC configuration so that public subnets are **enabled** when provisioning a new account, account factory configures Amazon VPC to create a [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html)\.
+You will be billed for your usage by Amazon VPC\.
+See [VPC Pricing](http://aws.amazon.com/vpc/pricing/) for more information\.
 + Choose the maximum number of private subnets in Amazon VPC from the list\.
 By default, 1 is selected\.
 The maximum number of private subnets allowed is 2\.
 +  Enter the range of IP addresses for creating your account VPCs\.
 The value must be in the form of a classless inter\-domain routing \(CIDR\) block \(for example, the default is `172.31.0.0/16`\)\.
 This CIDR block provides the overall range of subnet IP addresses for the VPC that Account Factory creates for your account\.
 Within your VPC, subnets are assigned automatically from the range you specify, and they are equal in size\.
 By default, subnets within your VPC do not overlap\.
 However, subnet IP address ranges in the VPCs of all your provisioned accounts could overlap\.
 + Choose a region or all the regions for creating a VPC when an account is provisioned\.
 By default all available regions are selected\.